Mantra lyrics in Sanskrit:

 „I bow down to the divine.”

-Narayana is the sacred name of the Supreme God in his infinite all-pervading aspect.
-Moreover, He is the Purusha of Purusha Suktam.
-Narayana is also known as Hari and Vishnu and is worshiped as Supreme Purusha or Purushottama in Hindu ancient sacred texts such as the Vedas, the Puranas, and the Bhagavad Gita.
+Narayana is the sacred name of the Supreme God in his infinite all pervading aspect.
+He is the Purusha of Purusha Suktam.
+Narayana is also known as Hari and Vishnu and is worshiped as Supreme Purusha or Purushottama in Hindu ancient sacred texts such as the Vedas, the Puranas and the Bhagavad Gita.

-In addition, He is one of the 24 forms of Lord Vishnu (who is part of Hindi Triumvirate) through which Narayaṇa manifests himself.
+He is one of the 24 forms of Lord Vishnu through which Narayaṇa manifests himself.
 The accompanying form of Lakshmi is named Kanti.

-The 5th verse of the Narayana Sukta, a sacred hymn in Yajurveda (an ancient Vedic Sanskrit text), explains that He penetrates whatever is heard or seen in this universe from outside and inside alike.
+The 5th verse of the Narayana Sukta, a sacred hymn in Yajurveda (an ancient Vedic Sanskrit text), explains that Lord Narayana penetrates whatever is heard or seen in this universe from outside and inside alike.

-Another name for Him is „The One who rests on Water”.
-In ancient Sanskrit, the waters are called narah, the waters are, indeed, produced by the first Being (Nara-Narayana); as the waters were his first residence, He is named Narayana.
+Another name for Lord Narayana is „The One who rests on Water”.
+In ancient Sanskrit. the waters are called narah, the waters are, indeed, produced by the first Being (Nara-Narayana); as the waters were his first residence, He is named Narayana.

-In addition, He is believed to be the 1st Acharya of the Advaita school of thought as Adi Shankara mentions in his text and works.
+In addition, Lord Narayana is believed to be the 1st Acharya of the Advaita school of thought as Adi Shankara mentions in his text and works.

 He is spoken of in the sacred scriptures as being „parameshwar”, „parabrahman”, „parajyothi”, „paramatma” and „parashakti” which are all different paths of saying „supreme” or „absolute”.